mathriddle/ColabTurtlePlus/README.md

 `window_height()` -> Return the height of the turtle window.

 `setworldcoordinates(llx,lly,urx,ury)` -> Set up user-defined coordinate system and switch to mode “world”.
-This should be done immediately **before** initializing the turtle window.\
+If this is done before initializing the turtle window, the graphic window is adjusted to maintain the same aspect ratio as the axes, so angles are true.
+It the world coordinates are set after initializing the turtle window, the animation does not work correctly (at the moment) and so animation is turned off unless the window size was set so that the aspect ratio of the window and the axes are the same.\
 * `llx` : x-coordinate of lower left corner of canvas
 * `lly` : y-coordinate of lower left corner of canvas
 * `urx` : x-coordinate of upper right corner of canvas